 ~ Words and writing.
 I admire anyone who can communicate and write well.
 I will like you -a lot- if you are able to do either of these.

-I have nine tattoos (four of which are almost always visible, a fifth on my back, the sixth is on my right shoulder cap, the seventh and eighth on my chest, and the ninth on my lower left leg).
-I do have plans for at least three more in the works so, needless to say, you must at least be ok with tattoos.
+I have sixteen tattoos.
+I have plans for at least three more in the works so, needless to say, you must at least be ok with tattoos.
 It's definitely a plus if you're as enthusiastic about tattoo art as I am.

 I am a practical thinker (most of the time), sarcastic, athletic, self-aware, assertive, a bit of a tomboy, and somewhat shy in new situations.
 I'm also very passionate about my values and you -will- know if you've hit a nerve with me.
 Fair warning. :p